heeyeonl/chat-widget-package/README.md

 * Intelligent responses using OpenAI's GPT-3.5 Turbo
 * Context-aware conversations
 * Natural language understanding
+  * ⏳ Note*: The backend is deployed on Render’s free tier, which means it may take a few seconds to "cold start" when the chat is opened for the first time.
+In production, this could be improved by using a paid tier or deploying to a low-latency region.

 ### 🛠️ Maintenance Mode

-* Supports configurable maintenance periods with user-friendly messaging
+* Simulates configurable maintenance periods with user-friendly messaging
-* While in maintenance mode, the chat input is disabled and a banner is shown
+* While in maintenance mode, input is disabled and a banner is shown
-* Currently, maintenance mode is simulated: it activates every 60 seconds and lasts for 10 seconds (mocked)
+* **Currently mocked**: activates every 60 seconds and lasts 10 seconds for demo purposes
+  * For real-world use, the design supports pulling status from an external endpoint at a throttled interval — easily swappable when the backend is ready

 ### 🟢 Online/Offline Mode